NEIL EWEN (chair)

 Hannah Hamad is Senior Lecturer in Media and Communication at Cardiff University, UK and the author of Postfeminism and Paternity in a Contemporary US Film: Framing Fatherhood (New York and London: Routledge, 2014).
 She is a member of the Celebrity Studies editorial board.

-Laura Hubner is Reader in Media and Film at the University of Winchester, UK.
+Laura Hubner is Professor of Media and Film at the University of Winchester, UK.
 She is author of Fairytale and Gothic Horror: Uncanny Transformations in Film (Palgrave Macmillan, 2018) and The Films of Ingmar Bergman(Palgrave Macmillan, 2007), editor of Valuing Films: Shifting Perceptions of Worth (Palgrave Macmillan, 2011) and co-editor of The Zombie Renaissance in Popular Culture (Palgrave Macmillan, 2014) and Framing Film: Cinema and the Visual Arts (Intellect Ltd., 2012).
 Her next book launches the new book series she is editing, Iconic Movie Images (Winchester University Press).
 She also has research interests in celebrity, film and media aesthetics, fandom, gender, music and stardom.